FiachraCI/fiachra-holland-portfolio-site/README.md

 Testing was conducted on [Google Chrome](https://www.google.com/intl/en_ie/chrome/) throughout, and on [Firefox](https://www.mozilla.org/en-US/firefox/new/), [Safari](https://www.apple.com/safari/), [Microsoft Edge](https://www.microsoft.com/en-us/edge) and [iOS](https://www.apple.com/ie/ios/ios-14/) at the final testing stage.
 Family members and friends with various devices assisted in testing the deployed site and reported no serious bugs.

+#### **Ongoing Bugs**

+There was only one major bug that was not resolved on the site.
+The navbar collapses on mobile devices as expected and the links are all functional.
+However, when clicking a link in mobile mode the menu does not automatically close and the user must close the menu manually to be able to see the page underneath in full.
+Multiple attemps were made to resolve this, by going over the Bootstrap 5 documentation multiple times, by trying to implement JavaScript to close the menu however no solution was found by the time the project deadline came around.
+Attemps were made to get assistance from the Slack community but nobody was able to assist, I also spoke to the tutors on the course and they advised me that this must be what Bootstrap does in v5.0.0-beta2 and that grades would not be deducted as long as the code was correct.

+This may not be the case however it is noted here for clarity.
+It would seem likely that at the time of writing there is a bug in the v5.0.0-beta2 of Bootstrap which is preventing this issue from being resolved.
+Reverting to an older version was not possible as the terms are slighly different and created more problems than it solved when it was tested.

 ## **Deployment**
 ---